tyconsulting/blog.tyang.github.io/_posts/2012-10-25-monitoring-weather-conditions-using-scom.md

 <strong>Introduction</strong>

-The “TYANG Weather Monitoring” management pack provides ability to monitor weather conditions and collect real time weather information for configured cities and locations.
+The "TYANG Weather Monitoring" management pack provides ability to monitor weather conditions and collect real time weather information for configured cities and locations.
 It utilise Windows PowerShell v2.0 to retrieve weather information from <a href="http://www.webservicex.net">http://www.webservicex.net</a>

 This management pack provides:
 <ul>